HerokeyVN/Sky-Auto-Piano/README.md

 ## Introduction

 Sky Auto Piano is an automatic music playing software for the game Sky.
-It allows players to enjoy music without having to focus on controls.
+It allows players to enjoy music without having to controls.
 ## Installation

 1. Download the installation file from [releases](https://github.com/HerokeyVN/Sky-Auto-Piano/releases/).